"And George is the one that's gonna do it!"

 Sometimes this is used for comedic effect, with a hero who is Afraid of Needles reacting with complete terror to mundane things, sometimes even jumping into his Sidekick's arms or ducking behind his Love Interest like a Distressed Damsel.
 The Fish out of Water might hide from otherwise harmless things too (and notice who/what they're hiding behind looks far more threatening).
 See also Pose of Supplication.
 Bonus coward points if the character also Screams Like a Little Girl.
 Compare Eek, a Mouse!!

 Not to be confused with the former Head Coach of the Pittsburgh Steelers.

-- The book and movie of The Dead Zone use this to let the world know its villain is a bad man.
+- The book and movie of The Dead Zone use this to let the world know Greg Stillson is a bad man.
 Or at least this is what ruins him.
 We, the readers/audience, know from early on that the bad guy is really bad.
 But this is what destroys his image to the [in-story] public.
-I mean, NO ONE would vote for someone for president of the USA who used a baby to shield himself from an assassin into the office of President of the USA.
+NO ONE would vote someone who used a baby to shield himself from an assassin into the office of President of the USA.

 - In the second book of the Gone series, Hunter cowers behind Astrid, who is protecting him from Zil's lynch mob.

 - In Robert E. Howard's Conan the Barbarian story The Pool of the Black One Sancha grovels after being thrown to the ground.

 - An early Star Trek: Deep Space Nine novel portrayed this as being the hat of Ferengi, despite it having been well-established by that point in the franchise that Ferengi were quite willing to fight.